mindsdb/lightwood/docs/docs/index.md

-Think of Lightwood as [Keras](https://keras.io/)+[Ludwig](https://github.com/uber/ludwig) but for Pytorch, with two objectives:
+Lightwood is a Pytorch based framework with two objectives:

-- Make it so simple that you can build models with just a few lines of code.
+- Make it so simple that you can build predictive models with a line of code.
 - Make it so flexible that you can change and customize everything.

+Lightwood was inspired on [Keras](https://keras.io/)+[Ludwig](https://github.com/uber/ludwig) but runs on Pytorch and gives you full control of what you can do.

 ## Installing Lightwood